emperorofmars/nna/nna_spec.md

 `0.5` is a parameter for the definition.
 `.R` is the side signifier.

 The combination of the 'actual node name' and the optional side signifier must be unique.
 This will form the ID of the definition.
+In this example the ID would become `UpperLeg.R`.

 ## Json Definitions
 Json definitions are of arbitrary length, as they are spread over multiple nodes.\